Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 This is the main marketing website for Toon Bazaar.

 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients wishing to see the services on offer and initiate contact.
-Freelance artists hoping to join should also find the website useful in deciding whether they like the look of the community, whether they make a good match and, if so, in starting the application process.
+Freelance artists hoping to join should also find the website useful in understanding the community, assessing whether it is somewhere they would like to work and, if so, starting the application process.

 # Table of Contents